amityouk/documents/documents.md

 ##########################################Jenkins#############################

 Jenkins is an open source automation server.
-It helps automate the parts of software development related to building, testing, and deploying, facilitating continuous integration and continuous delivery.it is written in Java programming language. default port 8080.
+It helps automate the parts of software development related to building, testing, and deploying,facilitating continuous integration and continuous delivery.it is written in Java programming language. default port 8080.

 CI tools like Jenkins, TeamCity, Bamboo, GitLab, etc.